 I have anxiety.
 Can it make it harder for me to become pregnant?

-Does having anxiety increase the chance of miscarriage?
+Does having anxiety increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if anxiety increases the chance of miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if anxiety increases the chance for miscarriage.

 Does having anxiety increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-It is unlikely that GAD alone would increase the chance of birth defects.
-However, since it is difficult to measure anxiety and people respond differently to stress, it is difficult to study how anxiety might affect a pregnancy.
+It is unlikely that anxiety alone is able to increase the chance of birth defects.
+However, since it is difficult to measure anxiety and people respond differently to stress, it is difficult to study the effects of anxiety on pregnancy.
 For information on stress, please see this fact sheet at: https://mothertobaby.org/fact-sheets/stress-pregnancy/.

-Untreated anxiety has been related to preterm birth (delivery before week 37) and low birth weight (baby weighs less than 5 pounds 8 ounces at birth).
+Untreated anxiety might contribute to pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth).

 Untreated anxiety can make it difficult to feel connected (bonded) with the baby both during pregnancy and after delivery.
-Having a mental health disorder can also increase the chance of postpartum mood disorders.
-Talk with your healthcare providers so that they can determine if you have an anxiety disorder (with or without depression) and discuss options for treatment.
+Having a mental health disorder can increase the chance of postpartum mood disorders which can also interfere with bonding with the baby.
+Having frequent negative thoughts can lead to less involvement with your baby.
+Talk with your healthcare providers so that they can determine if you have an anxiety disorder (with or without depression) and can then discuss ways to manage it

 What types of treatment are available for anxiety?

-Specific types of talk therapy or counseling, relaxation techniques and mindfulness therapy can be effective for treating mild to moderate symptoms of anxiety.
+Specific types of talk therapy or counseling, relaxation techniques and mindfulness therapy can be effective for treating or managing mild to moderate symptoms of anxiety.
 Some people benefit from exercise.
-Some can benefit from medication.
+Some people benefit from medication.
 There may be other treatments available, as well.
 Talk to your healthcare provider to plan out the best treatment for your anxiety.

-Can I breastfeed if I have anxiety or need to take medication?
+Breastfeeding if I have anxiety or need to take medication:

 Having anxiety does not need to keep you from breastfeeding.
-For some people with anxiety, breastfeeding can feel overwhelming.
-Find supportive friends or family members who can help you through the process.
-If you and your healthcare provider decide that medication is the best route for you, there are medications which you can take while breastfeeding.
+For some people, breastfeeding can feel overwhelming.
+Find supportive friends or family members who can help you.
+If you and your healthcare provider decide that medication is the best route for you, there are medications which can be used while breastfeeding.
 For more information about medications, please see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby to speak with an information specialist about specific medications.
-Talk to your healthcare provider about your breastfeeding questions.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
-A father’s emotional well-being is important, not only for his health, but also for the health and support of the partner and children.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+A father’s emotional well-being is important, not only for personal health, but also for the health and support of a partner and children.
 People who have symptoms of anxiety should seek appropriate care.
-For more information on paternal exposures in general, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here to view references.